xuankimtran/docs-1/pages/katalon-studio/docs/git-integration-submodules.md

 description:
 ---

-While working on a Katalon Studio project, you may want to use test artifacts from external resources.
+While working on a Katalon Studio project, you might want to use test artifacts from external resources.
 You can manually share test artifacts with the Test Artifacts Sharing feature provided by Katalon Studio.
 See: [Test Artifacts Sharing](https://docs.katalon.com/katalon-studio/docs/import-export-test-artifact.html).

 To maintain and update shared resources easily, you can also integrate them as Git submodules.
 Git submodules enable you to incorporate and track the version history of external resources.
 To learn more about Git submodules, you can refer to the official Git documentation: [Git Tools - Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 This tutorial shows you how to use the Git submodule feature to incorporate test artifacts from an external resource, such as Test Cases, Test Objects, Profiles, and Keywords.
-In our example, we cover common tasks in incorporating a custom keyword package as a Git submodule, such as adding, updating, removing the keyword package in our test project.
+In our example, we cover common tasks such as adding, updating, and removing a custom keyword package as a submodule in a test project.

 > You can download the sample project here on our Github repository: [Healthcare Tests](https://github.com/katalon-studio-samples/healthcare-tests).